Chainscore/py-ark-vrf/README.md

 # `py-ark-vrf`

 Python bindings for the [`ark-vrf`](https://github.com/w3f/ark-vrf) Rust crate, offering Verifiable Random Function (VRF) constructions.
-This library specifically uses the Bandersnatch curve (`suite::BandersnatchSha512Ell2`) and exposes IETF and Ring VRF schemes.
+This library specifically uses the Bandersnatch curve (`suite::BandersnatchSha512Ell2`) and exposes three VRF schemes:

+- **IETF VRF**: Standard VRF scheme following IETF specifications
+- **Pedersen VRF**: Key-hiding VRF where the public key is not revealed during verification
+- **Ring VRF**: Anonymous VRF allowing proof of membership in a ring without revealing identity

 This library requires a pre-generated SRS file `bandersnatch_ring.srs` for Ring VRF operations.
 The SRS file is automatically included in the package distribution and will be extracted when needed.